jbaddley/lotr-sdk/design.md

 As far as the code, I chose to use Node.js and TypeScript to create a single Public class that contained all the methods needed to interact with the data.
 I wrote some primitive in-memory cacheing so that I could minimize multiple calls to the api, especially when combining entities.

 I used `jest` to write some simple unit tests to ensure the class worked.

-If this was going to be an actual sdk, I would not include a default `apiKey` in the code.
-This was done to make it easier to use for this single instance.
-The main change would be making the APIConfig mandatory.
-Users of the SDK would need to supply their own `apiKey` in order to use all the features.
+For tests to actually run, a `.env` file must be included with a valid `API_KEY` entry.

 ## The LOTR SDK Playground